-- 4 Section 5.
-The Illinois Public Labor Relations Act is - 5 amended by changing Sections 5, 9, and 14 as follows: - 6 (5 ILCS 315/5) (from Ch.
+1 AMENDMENT TO SENATE BILL 2526 2 AMENDMENT NO. .
+Amend Senate Bill 2526 by replacing everything after the enacting clause with the following: 3 "Section 5.
+The Illinois Public Labor Relations Act is 4 amended by changing Sections 5, 9, and 14 as follows: 5 (5 ILCS 315/5) (from Ch.
 48, par.
-1605) - 7 Sec.
-5. Illinois Labor Relations Board; State Panel; Local - 8 Panel. - 9 (a) There is created the Illinois Labor Relations Board. - 10 The Board shall be comprised of 2 panels, to be known as the - 11 State Panel and the Local Panel. - 12 (a-5) The State Panel shall have jurisdiction over - 13 collective bargaining matters between employee organizations - and the State of Illinois, excluding the General Assembly of - 15 the State of Illinois, between employee organizations and units - of local government and school districts with a population not - in excess of 2 million persons, and between employee - organizations and the Regional Transportation Authority. - The State Panel shall consist of 5 members appointed by the - 20 Governor, with the advice and consent of the Senate.
-The - 21 Governor shall appoint to the State Panel only persons who have - 22 had a minimum of 5 years of experience directly related to - 23 labor and employment relations in representing public employers, private employers or labor organizations; or teaching labor or employment relations; or administering executive orders or regulations applicable to labor or employment relations.
+1605) 6 7 Sec.
+5. Illinois Labor Relations Board; State Panel; Local 8 Panel. (a) There is created the Illinois Labor Relations Board.
+9 10 The Board shall be comprised of 2 panels, to be known as the State Panel and the Local Panel.
+11 12 (a-5)The State Panel shall have jurisdiction over collective bargaining matters between employee organizations 13 and the State of Illinois, excluding the General Assembly of 14 15 the State of Illinois, between employee organizations and units of local government and school districts with a population not in excess of 2 million persons, and between employee organizations and the Regional Transportation Authority.

+The State Panel shall consist of 5 members appointed by the Governor, with the advice and consent of the Senate.
+The Governor shall appoint to the State Panel only persons who have had a minimum of 5 years of experience directly related to labor and employment relations in representing public employers, private employers or labor organizations; or teaching labor or employment relations; or administering executive orders or regulations applicable to labor or employment relations.
 At the time of his or her appointment, each member of the State Panel shall be an Illinois resident.
-The Governor shall designate one member to serve as the

-Chairman of the State Panel and the Board.
+The Governor shall designate one member to serve as the Chairman of the State Panel and the Board.